 Do we know how important our dental health is?
-Undoubtedly don’t we love to have a great set of teeth?

 The mouth is the gateway to your entire body, food and nutrition all begin their journey from the mouth.
 Still, our mouth remains last when it comes to general health and wellbeing.
 Dental health is almost an ignored subject when we think about overall health.
 Half the population suffers from gum disease and tooth decay.
 Today, decayed teeth are so common that we consider them to be normal.

 The health profession has long understood the link between gum disease, heart disease and diabetes including the fact that diseases originate in the mouth have consequences for the entire body, yet the healthcare profession has failed to address the cause because conventional medicine often treats oral disease and systemic disease separately about the management of chronic illness.